smpaine/PortKnocker/README.md

 -----
 1. To edit a hosts ports directly, click and hold the name of the host to be edited
 2. Select "Edit Port(s)" from the contextual menu
-3. To add ports, click "Menu", then choose "Add Port" (look at steps 7-10 of "Adding a Host" for more information)
+3. To add ports, click the "Menu" button on your device, then choose "Add Port" (look at steps 7-10 of "Adding a Host" for more information)
 4. To edit a port, click and hold the port to be changed.
 Choose "Edit Port" to change the port's settings, or choose "Delete Port" to remove the selected port from the list.

 Sending Knocks to a Host